1. History of the Mineral Turquoise

 More Facts About the Mineral Turquoise

-Turquoise is not only a relatively soft mineral but also one that's quite fragile and porous.
-Moisture and oils from the skin that may be absorbed when the stone is being worn may well over time cause irreparable damage.
+Turquoise is not only relatively soft and fragile but also porous.
+Moisture and oils from the skin that may be absorbed when the stone is being worn can over time cause irreparable damage.
 Turquoise may also lose or change colour if exposed to excessive heat and in extreme circumstances can even crack.
-It must be protected from perfumes, hairspray and cosmetics because all leave a residue that could leave a mark if not removed immediately.
+It must be protected from perfumes, hairspray and cosmetics because they will leave a residue that could mark the stone permanently if not removed quickly.

 Turquoise is one of the birthstones for the month of December with the other being citrine.
 The USA, Tibet, China, Afghanistan and Australia are the world's main producers.